KevinGimbel/kevingimbel.github.io-old/_posts/2013-09-20-a-bit-sticky.md

 category: coding
 ---

 I just stumbled upon a very handy CSS Property: `position:sticky`.
+As far as I found out it's only working in Chrome and Chromium with the experimental Webkit Features Flag enabled (see at chrome://flags/#enable-experimental-webkit-features).

 `position:sticky` is a pretty handy feature that allows you to stick an element to the top of the page (or wherever you want) until the parent element is moved out of the screen.